Distrinet-TACOS/documentation/README.md

 [Quarto](quarto.org) is used to build the documentation.

-To preview the documentatoin use `quarto preview`.
+To preview the documentation use `quarto preview`.

 To render the documentation for deployment use `quarto render`.